UMSI579/webpack-demos/README.md

-This repo is a collection of simple demos of Webpack.
+This repo is a collection of simple demos of Webpack, based on [https://github.com/ruanyf/webpack-demos.git](https://github.com/ruanyf/webpack-demos.git).

 These demos are purposely written in a simple and clear style.
 You will find no difficulty in following them to learn the powerful tool.